Alcázar of Seville: Christian era

 The palace was the birthplace of Infanta Maria Antonietta of Spain (1729–1785), daughter of Philip V of Spain and Elisabeth Farnese, when the king was in the city to oversee the signing of the Treaty of Seville (1729) which ended the Anglo-Spanish War (1727).
+Much of the old Gothic Palace of Alfonso X was destroyed during the 1755 Lisbon earthquake.